Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you feel yourself sliding or slipping, resist the urge to fling out your arms and hands to break your fall.

-Don't let less than ideal weather stop you from winter hiking, but be respectful of Mother Nature and check the weather forecast before you start your hike.
+Don't let less than ideal weather stop you from winter hiking, but be respectful of Mother Nature.

-Think long and hard about doing a solo winter hike.
+Think long and hard before leaving for a solo winter hike.

 Although I never hesitate to hike by myself in the other 3 seasons, I pause when considering hiking solo in winter.

-There is a razor thin margin of safety if you become hypothermic or injured, even when carrying a personal locator beacon.
+There is a razor thin margin of safety if you become hypothermic or injured, even when carrying a personal locator beacon like this one.

 For solo hiking considerations before you head out alone on a winter trail, read this.